Apehum/pv-addon-flashback/README.md

 # pv-addon-flashback

-Compatability add-on for [Plasmo Voice](https://modrinth.com/plugin/plasmo-voice) and [Flashback](https://modrinth.com/mod/flashback) mod.
+Compatibility add-on for [Plasmo Voice](https://modrinth.com/plugin/plasmo-voice) and [Flashback](https://modrinth.com/mod/flashback) mod.

 With this add-on Plasmo Voice will be recorded in Flashback replays.